List of Magical Girl Site characters

 The Magical Girl Site manga and anime series features a cast of characters designed by Kentarō Satō.

 Magical Girls

 Magical girls are unfortunate girls who are chosen through Magical Girl Sites.
 The managers of the sites give them weapons, known as Wands (ステッキ, sutekki).
-The usage of these wands could shorten their lifespan.
-Initially, the magical girls are created to fight among each other and collect negative energies with their wand, in order to survive the Tempest.
+The usage of these wands shorten their lifespan.
+Initially, the magical girls were created to fight amongst each other and collect negative energy with their wand, in order to survive the Tempest.
 The more magical wands they used, the more negative energy is collected.
-These magical girls would have physical changes while using their wand, such as hair color changing, emblems appear on their eyes, lifespan emblem on their skin, and blood flowing out of a body part.
+These magical girls appearance physically changes while using their wand, such as their hair color changing, emblems appear on their eyes, lifespan emblem on their skin, and blood flows out of a body part.
 Which body part bleeds is unique to each girl as they bleed from the same body part each time, no matter which wand they use.